 3, eStore: An eStore is a one-stop shop for end users to manage any internal service interactions.
 This is where the consumer approach really kicks in.
 Right now, employees are frustrated at having to navigate many different online sites and internal systems when requesting workplace and data centre services from IT.
 Associates can’t find what they need and are hampered in their ability to get work done.
 Consumerising the service request experience—similar to Apple’s App Store or Google Play—enables users to download, use, rate, and share internal apps, just as they do as consumers.

 4. Social collaboration: Social collaboration accelerates tools and application adoption, communication, productivity, and knowledge accuracy.
 It captures tribal knowledge that already exists within the service environment in a consumer-style format.
 An innovated social knowledge base includes social profiles, collaborative feedback, peer ratings and reviews, likes and follows, alerts, notifications, and sharing features.

 5. Analytics: Best practices in customer experience analytics can be leveraged to deliver truly great experiences for end users.
-There is a need to understand better the behavior and preferences of end users to better align services that meet their expectations.
-Data is critical to how organizations shift from transactional service delivery models to intuitive, predictive services.
-From segmentation to customer value management to behavioral analytics, data and insights will help design the service desk transformation to better match employee expectations and needs.
+There is a need to understand better the behaviour and preferences of end users to better align services that meet their expectations.
+Data is critical to how organisations shift from transactional service delivery models to intuitive, predictive services.
+From segmentation to customer value management to behavioural analytics, data and insights will help design the service desk transformation to better match employee expectations and needs.

 Moving the help desk from a technology focus to an end-user focus must involve more than just the IT department.
 Many business units, from marketing to HR and other shared services, can influence, if not actively participate, in the transformation.
 And of course, the user perspective must drive any initiative, so make sure employees are engaged and their voices are heard at every point in the process.